Privacy-Preserving Transfer Learning for Community Detection using Locally Distributed Multiple Networks: Real data analysis

 \section{Real data analysis}

 In this section, we analyze two real-world datasets, the \texttt{AUCS} dataset \citep{rossi2015towards} and the \texttt{Politics} dataset \citep{greene2013producing}.
 Both datasets consist of multiple networks and are publicly known.
 We mimic the privacy-aware transfer learning set-up to demonstrate the efficacy of the proposed algorithm.
+Due to space limitations, the description and analysis of the \texttt{Politics} dataset are provided in Section~\ref{sec:politics} of the Supplementary Materials.